WenbinFei/wenbinfei.github.io/research_demos/7-TCNM.md

   credit:
   creditlink:
 ---
 Two types of networks are constructed in this work.
-Contact networks are constructed to acquire the 3-cycles and cluster coefficients using complex network theory.
-Thermal networks are extensions of the contact networks that also consider near-contacts as edges (Fig. 1) and it can be used to calculate the λ_eff by adding thermal conductance at the edges.
+In a contact network, each node indicates a particle and an edge connects two nodes when two particles are in contact.
+Thermal networks are extensions of the contact networks that also consider near-contacts as edges (Fig. 1) and it can be used to calculate the λ<sub>eff</sub> by adding thermal conductance at the edges.

 <figure align="center">
 <img src="/images/network-construction.png" width='100%'/><br>